 For many sake enthusiasts outside of Japan, myself included, drinking Dassai was a revelatory “Wow!” moment.
 Until very recently in the U.S., the common image of sake was unfairly limited to a cheap beverage served hot to mask its mediocrity, or something college kids tossed into mugs of beer and guzzled down to get drunk more quickly.
-Through progressive marketing and technological innovation in brewing, Asahi Brewing Company’s Dassai label transformed these misconceptions, and contributed to showing the foreign market just how special sake is.
+Through progressive marketing and technological innovation in brewing, Asahi Shuzo Co., Ltd.’s Dassai label transformed these misconceptions, and contributed to showing the foreign market just how special sake is.
 Unimaginably smooth and graceful, complex yet so inviting and approachable, sake may also be served cold as refreshing spring water.
 Sake is meant to be savored and treasured, like drinking a liquid jewel.

 The Dassai “23” has fruity and confectionary aromas with a touch of minerality.
 There are scents of green pear, pineapple, vanilla and angel food cake, with just a touch of petrichor.
 The wet stone minerality extends into the taste as well, allowing flavors of muscat grape and marshmallow to expand across the palate.
 The Dassai “23” is extremely smooth and light.
 Being that it is such a unique and extraordinary expression of sake, in my opinion, it is best enjoyed on its own as an aperitif.
 Allow the sensations that come from this brew to stand alone.